patrick-sharp/waypoint.nvim/README.md

 [x] add treesitter highlights
 [x] increase performance of highlighting
-[x] find out how TOhtml works with vanilla syntax and fix my vanilla syntax highlighter [ ] fix bugs around closing buffers with waypoints in them [ ] think about persisting waypoints on every waypoint state change [ ] indicate whether context for a mark is limited by file length (eof/bof) [ ] fix all the extra spacing I put in the lua lsp type annotations [x] scope class declaration type annotations
+[x] find out how TOhtml works with vanilla syntax and fix my vanilla syntax highlighter [ ] think about persisting waypoints on every waypoint state change [ ] indicate whether context for a mark is limited by file length (eof/bof) [x] fix all the extra spacing I put in the lua lsp type annotations [x] scope class declaration type annotations
 [x] figure out why my method of loading other files at startup doesn't work for treesitter highlights but does for vanilla
     [x] figure out why some treesitter highlights aren't caught (e.g. headers in treesitter sometimes)